denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 ###############################################
 # Check if iptables is really an essential prerequisite. ( #155 )
 # Denyhosts works without the Iptables package.
 Iptables is therefore not a prerequisite.
-sudo apt-get install iptables
+# sudo apt-get install iptables

 # DenyHosts works with EXIM.
 ###############################################
 # Think of the editor, need to be confirmed ! #
 ###############################################
 # Check if EXIM is really an essential prerequisite. ( #155 )
-sudo apt-get install exim4-base exim4-config exim4-daemon-light
+# sudo apt-get install exim4-base exim4-config exim4-daemon-light

 # Download Denyhosts from the master branch of Github :
+cd ~
 sudo git clone https://github.com/denyhosts/denyhosts.git

 # Using git allows developers and those wishing to test a new version, or, as a fix, to change the stable main branch to a developing branch.